lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 When a record already exists, its value is updated with the most recent version.

-This abstraction is really powerful and useful and you'll be using `KTable` a lot once you start writing your own Kafka Streams application.
+This abstraction is really powerful and useful.
+You'll be using `KTable` a lot once you start writing your own Kafka Streams application.

 `KTable` is perfect for our use case because we want to join each hashtag with